-The Coonan Cross Oath (Leaning Cross Oath), was their great declaration of freedom.
+This is the Coonan Cross Oath (Leaning Cross Oath), which was their great declaration of freedom.
 So many St. Thomas Christians were there!

-As everyone could not touch the cross, they tied a rope to the cross so they could all make a promise to never give up the faith.
-So many people held the rope that the cross bent over, giving it its name.
+As everyone could not touch the Cross, they tied a rope to the Cross so they could all make a promise to never give up the Faith.
+So many people held the rope that the Cross bent over giving the name.